Orange County Office

 Irvine, CA 92618

 While many small breasted women long for bigger breasts, women with large, heavy breasts would not hesitate to trade places with them.
 Not only can overly large breasts appear out of proportion with the rest of the body, but they can also interfere with activities and cause a great deal of pain and discomfort.
-Our skilled, board-certified plastic surgeons at Athenix Body Sculpting Institute can perform a breast reduction in Orange County, to lift and lighten your breasts, help to relieve your pain and discomfort, and give your body a more graceful and symmetrical appearance.
+Our skilled, board-certified plastic surgeons at Athenix Body Sculpting Institute can perform a breast reduction to lift and lighten your breasts, help to relieve your pain and discomfort, and give your body a more graceful and symmetrical appearance.

 Disadvantages of Overly Large Breasts